sherard-dalaguit/LumiNotes/README.md

 - **Integration with Convex**: Leverage Convex for backend services, enabling efficient data synchronization, serverless functions, and scalable infrastructure to support LumiNotes' features.

+## Future Improvements
+- **Dark Mode**: Will fix a bug in the dark mode editor, which currently has a dark navy background, opposed to the overall dark grey theme.

 ## Contact

 **Sherard Dalaguit**